vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-23-update-library.md

 ## Re-Create Library from scratch

-If for some reasons you want to delete and re-create your entire library, you can select ```Re-Create your library from scratch``` in Settings menu:-
+If for some reason you want to delete and re-create your entire library, you can select ```Re-Create your library from scratch``` in Settings menu:-

 <figure>
 	<img src="{{ site.url }}/images/refresh-library3.jpg">